JakeCai/JCPageViewController/README.md

 ### Override and Protocol
 JCPageViewController provide some APIs to override.

-About override the class, you can refer file 'JCTabPageViewController' in [my graduation project](https://github.com/JakeCai/MyGraduationProject).
+About override the class, you can refer file 'JCTabPageViewController'

 	#pragma mark - override
 	- (void)pageViewControllerWillShowFromIndex:(int)fromIndex toIndex:(int)toIndex animated:(BOOL)animated;